Ramavataram: Literary significance

 Kamban's use of Virutham (Sanskrit: vṛttam) and Santham (Sanskrit: chandas) in various verses is effective in bringing out the emotion and mood for storytelling.
 He achieves the Virutham and Santham by effective choice of words.

 Religious significance

 This epic is read by many Hindus during prayers.
 In some households, the entire epic is read once during the Tamil calendar's month of Aadi (mid-July to mid-August).
 It is also read in Hindu Temples and other religious associations.
 On many occasions, Kambar talks about surrendering to Rama, who is a manifestation of Vishnu himself.

 The chapter Sundara Kandam is considered very auspicious and is the most popular.
 The chapter talks about the hardships faced by the main characters in the epic, their practice of restraint, and their hopes for a better tomorrow.

 Translations

-Kamba Ramayanam has been translated into English by P. S. Sundaram.
+In 1961, C. Rajagopalachari translated the Kamba Ramayana into English.
+Another translation of the work into English was made by P. S. Sundaram.
 Nityananda Mohapatra translated the Tamil work into Odia.